peeticus/screensaver-disabler/README.md

 # Windows ScreenSaver Disabler

 Does your organization enforce a policy of password protected screensaver kicking-in every five minutes, and you can't change it?

+Or maybe like me, you are doing a little bit of digital currency mining, but Windows likes to put your card in a reduced power state after a few minutes, despite your best efforts at modifying sleep settings.

 If so, this utility is for you.

 Some programs like the Windows Media Player, or PowerPoint in presentation mode prevent triggering the screensaver.
 With good reason.
 But you may be doing